liuminqi/liuminqi.github.io/_pages/about.md

 I work extensively on the syntax and acquisition of Mandarin Chinese.
 I have also performed descriptive research on San Cristóbal Lachirioag Zapotec, an underdocumented language spoken in Oaxaca in south-western Mexico, and Tonggu Gan, a non-Mandarin Chinese dialect spoken in Jiangxi in south China.

-Before entering the PhD program at UCLA, I earned my B.A. in Chinese Linguistics at Peking University, China.
+Before entering the PhD program at UCLA, I earned my B.A. in Chinese Linguistics at <a href="/https://english.pku.edu.cn" target="_new">Peking University</a>, China.